bawa-apaar/Kafka-python-with-MongoDB-/README.md

 	slash in log.dirs (log.dirs=C:/kafka_2.12-2.5.0/data/kafka)

 Refer to CLI commands.txt file inorder to start zookeeper and kafka and for further kafka cli commands.

+### MongoDB Installations (windows)

+1. Open www.mongodb.com > software > Community Server and download the MongoDB for windows, package is msi.
+Here is the link of video which will help you to complete install MongoDB (https://www.youtube.com/watch?v=FwMwO8pXfq0).
+You won't face any problem in it.

+## File Descriptions

+Here is the description of each file in this repository

+### CLI commands.txt

+This File contains all the command line commands you need to know for kafka (with comments), including:
+	1. Start zookeeper and Kafka server
+	2. Kafka commands like creating topics, producer, consumer and some others

+I recommend you to go through this file before heading to python files.

+### producer.py

+We can send message to topic directly through this file without creating one in command line.
+But it will alot default properties to the topic(like number of partitions and replication factor).
+I recommend to first create topic in command line and then produce through this file.

+Here KafkaProducer object is created and message is produced through the topic "test_topic".

+Message is the json type which includes driver details and based on the "action" key in message, changes will be made to MongoDB table.

+kafka sends message in the form of bytes, that is why it first converted to string and then to bytes.